England. Change location

 • problem-solving and reasoning

-• application of learning to real world client issues and counselling situations.
+• applying learning to real-world client issues and counselling situations.

 Career relevance

-This degree is aimed to support the professional development of counsellors, building on existing competencies and acquiring new skills and practice capacities.
-As such the degree will support you to work in the counselling field, in the NHS, organisational settings (e.g. schools and EAPs), third-sector organisations and in private practice.
+This degree supports the professional development of counsellors, building on existing competences and acquiring new skills and practice capacities.
+As such, the degree will support you to work in the counselling field, in the NHS, in organisational settings (e.g. schools and EAPs), in third-sector organisations, and in private practice.
+The qualification also focuses on employability, including specific support to develop your own successful private practice.

-Outside of counselling, there are many types of career for which the knowledge and skills that you will develop as a counselling graduate may be useful such as:
+Outside of counselling, there are many types of career in which the knowledge and skills you'll develop as a counselling graduate may be helpful, such as:

 • education